-In July 2013, the FASB issued a new standard related to the "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists".
+In July 2013, the Financial Accounting Standards Board (FASB) issued a new standard related to the "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists".
 The standard requires, unless certain conditions exist, an unrecognized tax benefit or a portion of an unrecognized tax benefit be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, similar to a tax loss or a tax credit carryforward.
 This standard is applicable for fiscal years beginning after December 15, 2013, and for interim periods within those years.
-Accordingly, the Company will adopt this standard beginning October 1, 2014, the beginning of the first quarter of its 2015 fiscal year.
+The Company will adopt this standard on October 1, 2014.
 The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements and it does not expect the impact to be material.

 In April 2014, the FASB issued a new standard related to the "Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity".
 The standard requires discontinued operations treatment for disposals of a component or group of components that represents a strategic shift that has or will have a major impact on an entity's operations or financial results and requires additional disclosures for discontinued operations and new disclosures for individually material disposal transactions that do not meet the definition of a discontinued operation.
 This standard is applicable for fiscal years beginning after December 15, 2014 and for interim periods within those years with early adoption permitted but only for disposals that have not been reported in financial statements previously issued.
-Accordingly, the Company expects to adopt this standard beginning October 1, 2015, the beginning of the first quarter of its 2016 fiscal year.
-The impact of the adoption of this standard may have a material impact on the Company's consolidated financial statements based on the nature of the future disposals.
+The Company expects to adopt this standard beginning on October 1, 2015.
+The Company is currently evaluating the impact of the adoption of this standard on its consolidated financial statements.